Crosby Public Library

 NO MORE THAN 3 PATRONS INSIDE AT ONCE.

-PATRONS MUST FOLLOW SAFETY GUIDELINES BY USING A MASK AND GLOVES AND GETTING THEIR TEMPERATURE TAKEN BEFORE ENTERING THE LIBRARY.
+PATRONS MUST FOLLOW SAFETY GUIDELINES BY SOCIAL DISTANCING, USING A MASK AND GLOVES, AND GETTING THEIR TEMPERATURE TAKEN BEFORE OR UPON

 Thank you for your patience,